 International postal regulation

 EU Directive 97/67/EC “On common rules for the development of the internal market of Community postal services and the improvement of quality of service” (Postal Directive) was the first directive on postal services in the EU.
 A Directive amending the Postal Directive was adopted on 10 June 2002.
 These Directives were implemented into Norwegian law through amendments to the Postal Services Act in July 2003.
 A Directive amending the Postal Directive was adopted in 2008 (2008/6/EC).
-The Directive has not been implemented in Norwegian law.
-See here (Section 2) for more information about Directive 2008/6/EC and the liberalisation of the European postal markets.
+The Norwegian Postal Act, with entry into force 1st January 2016, implements Directive 2008/6/EC into Norwegian national law.
 You will find the European Commission’s website here.

 The European Commission has established the European Regulators Group for Postal Services (ERGP) which is a joint body for European postal regulators.
 Nkom participates in the ERGP in the capacity of observer.
 The ERGP aims to promote increased coordination and cooperation between national regulatory authorities and between these authorities and the Commission.

 Nkom collaborates with Nordic sister organisations, among others, on issues of postal services regulation.
 (Click for more details about our sister organisations in Sweden, Denmark, Finland and Iceland).